thindil/steamsky/bin/doc/MODDING.md

   current story even location on map.
 Optional.
 * Key `OverloadedIcon`: Hexadecimal number on UTF-8 character used to show warning about overloaded ship.
 Optional.
-* Key `CheckButtonUnchecked`: Name of image file used as a unchecked button (for example, in crew member inventory).
+* Key `CheckButtonUnchecked`: Name of image file used as an unchecked button (for example, in crew member inventory).
 * Key `CheckButtonChecked`: Name of image file used as a checked button (for example, in crew member inventory).

 ## Debugging
-If you want test your changes, you may run game in debug mode.
+If you want to test your changes, you may run game in debug mode.
 In this mode game create file *debug.log* in *data* directory.
 To start game in debug mode run it with parameter --debug=[debugtype].
 Example: